 Finally, a way to generalize the bosons bunching for Schrödinger particles has been given at [12].
 This generalization defines a "bunching parameter", which is equal to N! in the special case considered by Feynman.

 The aim of this letter is twofold.
 The first one, in section 2, is to formulate the bosons parameter for two photons’ fields.
 To do this, the bunching parameter will be reformulated in the second quantization language.
-Then, in section 3, an interferometer will be represented with different realizations of the photons bunching parameter.
-This interferometer enables "tailor-made" states of arbitrary bunching parameter of photons, and, in particular, a state that is not produced in natural light.
+Then, in section 3, the state orthogonality interferometer will be represented with different realizations of the photons state orthogonality.
+This interferometer enables "tailor-made" states of arbitrary state orthogonality of photons and its corsbonding bunching parameter.
+In particular so, a tailor-made" state that is not produced in natural light.
 Finally, in section 4, we use those "tailor-made" states in the HOM experiment.
 Then, we show that such states generalize the HOM effect.

 The notation of the “first quantization” follows [14] and in the “second quantization” we follow [15].